Skip Navigation

 Results

 We identified a gene signature significantly associated with relapse in TNBC patients.
-The predictive model demonstrated robustness and accuracy, with an area under the ROC curve (AUROC) of 0.9087, sensitivity of 0.8750, and specificity of 0.9231.
+The predictive model demonstrated robustness and accuracy, with an area under the ROC curve of 0.9087, sensitivity of 0.8750, and specificity of 0.9231.
 The Kaplan-Meier survival analysis revealed a strong association between the gene signature and patient relapse, further validated by logistic regression analysis.

 Conclusion